Penticton: Sports

-The city hosts games played by ice hockey teams Penticton Vees, a junior "A" team in the British Columbia Hockey League, and one of the most successful Junior A teams in Canadian history.
+The city hosts games played by ice hockey teams Penticton Vees, a major junior team in the Western Hockey League.
+Prior to the 2025-26 season, the Vees were a junior "A" team in the British Columbia Hockey League, and one of the most successful Junior A teams in Canadian history.
 (BCHL), The city formerly hosted the Penticton Lakers, a junior "B" team in the Kootenay International Junior Hockey League (KIJHL).
-The Vees play at the South Okanagan Events Centre, while the latter played in the arena of the neighboring Okanagan Hockey School.
+The Vees play at the South Okanagan Events Centre, while the latter played in the arena of the neighbouring Okanagan Hockey School.
 The former were founded in 1961, and have won the Doyle Cup, and Royal Bank Cup, while the latter were established in 2009.
-The Penticton Upperdeck Vees are also a junior ice hockey that were founded in 2008, and also play at the South Okanagan Events Centre; people who have special needs are part of the team's squad, which is in the Special Needs Hockey League (SNHL).
+The Penticton Upperdek Vees are also a junior ice hockey that were founded in 2008, and also play at the South Okanagan Events Centre; people who have special needs are part of the team's squad, which is in the Special Needs Hockey League (SNHL).

 The Penticton Pinnacles are a soccer team that were established in 1997 that play at the Kings Park for the Pacific Coast Soccer League (PCSL), the Penticton Pistoleras, a local roller derby team part of the South Okanagan Roller Derby Association, and Penticton Harlequins, a local rugby team in the British Columbia Rugby Union, also play tournaments for the city; the South Okanagan Event Centre serves as both of their venues.

 Beside team sports, the city hosted the 2010 British Columbia Scotties Tournament of Hearts, 2010 World Junior A Challenge, 2013 Continental Cup of Curling., the 2016 BC Winter Games, the 2017 International Triathlon Union Multisport World Championships and Curling Canada's 2018 Scotties Tournament of Hearts.